jasonbraganza/git-the-branch/README.md

 Git-the-Branch will do it for you.
 This is a play project for me to get familiar with GitPython.

+Discard everything for now.
+This section will be update shortly!

+---
 #### Requirements
 - Requires Python 3.6+
 - Requires that you have the GitPython package installed (see requirements.txt).